BrianHook1183/Filterable-Address-Book/README.md

 # JSDOM: Assignment

+An assignment for Thinkful Software Engineering bootcamp.
+Original instructions below.

+### Additional Features I Added
++ handled edge case of capitalization errors in a contact's listed city ++ ("South Vale" and "South vale" assumed to be same city - now merged in filter dropdown)
++ filtered view now persists after a contact is deleted instead of refreshing to all contacts.
++ "0 results" feedback when the last contact of a selected city is deleted

+# Assignment Instructions

 You are building a contact book.
 The list of contacts and relevant details are stored in an array named `contacts`.
 You wish to create a few helper functions to display the contacts, filter by city and make a few modifications.

 ## Existing Files